QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 2.5 Conclusion: The Application Layer

-The audit of the Application layer reveals that the Lord’s Supper is not a "top-up" for a failing atonement.
-It is a Proclamation of a finished victory, a Participation in a living Savior, and a Remembrance that synchronizes the believer’s present reality with their eternal legal status.
+So the Lord’s Supper is not a "top-up" for a weak atonement.
+It is a Proclamation of a finished victory, a Participation in a living Savior, and a Remembrance that connects our present to what Christ did once for all.

-Having established the Accomplishment (Section 1) and the Application (Section 2), we must now audit the historical models the church has built to explain this interface.
-Throughout history, the tension between "It is finished" and "Do this" has led to various theological "patches."
-We will audit these configurations against the Source Code to see which best preserves the integrity of the Finished Work.
+We’ve seen the Accomplishment (Section 1) and the Application (Section 2).
+Now we look at the main views the church has held about Christ’s presence at the Table.
+The tension between "It is finished" and "Do this" has led to different ideas.
+We check each view against the Bible to see which fits the finished work of Christ.

-Historically, the church has run four major configurations regarding Christ’s presence at the Table.
-We evaluate each against the data points of Hebrews 10 (The Finished Work) and 1 Corinthians 10 (Real Participation).
+Historically, the church has held four major views about Christ’s presence at the Table.
+We weigh each against Hebrews 10 (finished work) and 1 Corinthians 10 (real participation).

-- Transubstantiation (The Roman Catholic Configuration): Asserts that the bread and wine change substance into the actual body and blood of Christ, often viewed as a propitiatory sacrifice.
+- Transubstantiation (Roman Catholic view): Asserts that the bread and wine change substance into the actual body and blood of Christ, often viewed as a propitiatory sacrifice.

 - The Data Point [E]: This view leans heavily on the apparent literalism of Jesus’ words: "Take and eat; this is my body."
 (Matthew 26:26, NIV [E])

-- The Hardware Conflict [I]: At the moment Jesus said these words, His physical body was still sitting at the table, distinct from the bread He was holding.
+- Another issue [I]: When Jesus said “this is my body,” His physical body was still at the table, separate from the bread.

-- Consubstantiation (The Lutheran Configuration): Asserts that Christ is present "in, with, and under" the elements, like heat in a heated iron, without changing their substance.
+- Consubstantiation (Lutheran view): Asserts that Christ is present "in, with, and under" the elements, like heat in a heated iron, without changing their substance.

 - The Metaphysical Patch [C]: Appeals to the communicatio idiomatum to argue Christ's physical body shares in divine omnipresence.

-- The Data Point [E]: However, the Source Code treats Christ’s human body as locatable: "This same Jesus... will come back in the same way you have seen him go into heaven."
+- The Data Point [E]: However, the Bible treats Christ’s human body as locatable: "This same Jesus... will come back in the same way you have seen him go into heaven."
 (Acts 1:9–11, NIV [E])

-- Secondary Locational Anchor [E]: "Set your hearts on things above, where Christ is, seated at the right hand of God."
+- Also [E]: "Set your hearts on things above, where Christ is, seated at the right hand of God."
 (Colossians 3:1, NIV [E])

-- Memorialism (The Zwinglian/Baptist Configuration): Asserts that the Table is strictly a symbolic act of remembrance; Christ is present only in the believer's mind.
+- Memorialism (Zwinglian/Baptist view): Asserts that the Table is strictly a symbolic act of remembrance; Christ is present only in the believer's mind.

-- The Appeal [I]: Rightly emphasizes "do this in remembrance of me" and the sufficiency of the once-for-all sacrifice.
+- Strength [I]: Rightly emphasizes "do this in remembrance of me" and the sufficiency of the once-for-all sacrifice.

 - The Low-Bandwidth Error [I]: However, if the Supper is reduced to a purely mental recollection, then Paul’s language of koinōnia (participation) in 1 Corinthians 10:16 [E] becomes strangely redundant.

-- Spiritual Presence (The Reformed Configuration): Asserts that Christ is not physically in the bread, but the believer is spiritually raised by the Spirit to commune with the seated Christ.
+- Spiritual Presence (Reformed view): Asserts that Christ is not physically in the bread, but the believer is spiritually raised by the Spirit to commune with the seated Christ.

 - The Data Point [E]: "And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus."
 (Ephesians 2:6, NIV [E])